A.J. Pollock Player Props: Giants vs. Angels

-A.J.
-Pollock is back in action for the San Francisco Giants against Patrick Sandoval and the Los Angeles AngelsAugust 7 at 9:38 PM ET.
+The San Francisco Giants and A.J.
+Pollock, who went 0-for-3 last time out, take on Lucas Giolito and the Los Angeles Angels at Angel Stadium of Anaheim, Tuesday at 9:38 PM ET.

-In his most recent action (on August 1 against the Diamondbacks) he went 0-for-3.
+In his most recent game he had a hitless showing (0-for-3) against the Angels.

 A.J.
 Pollock Game Info & Props vs. the Angels